(syllabus and calendar)

 API Flexibility: An abstract class allows you to add nonabstract methods without breaking an application with classes that extend the abstract classes.(If you add an abstract method, the situation is the same as if you modify an interface.)

-Create an interface if (1) you want to define methods (no current implementation at all) that you, or others, will later implement, and (2) you want a workaround for the absence of "multiple inherence" (C++ "mixins).
+Create an interface if you want to define methods (no current implementation at all) that you, or others, will later implement, particularly if you think you might need to periodically re-implement the internals to take advantage of new technologies, or because you proactively perceive the risk or the need to fix issues that you do not yet know about.

-Create an interface if you want a convenient way for any class to have access to a set of constants.
+Create an interface if you want a convenient way for any class to access to a set of constants.
 In this case, your interface would not contain any methods.

 Create an interface if you want a commitment to stability and to impose a set of considerations for design.